Vitamin C (L-ascorbic acid)

 2. Sprinkle it into water slowly while constantly stirring

 3. Final pH of your product should be between 4-5* according to makingcosmetics.com (see my note)

 4. Do not neutralize to a pH of 7.
 Raising the pH of this form of Vitamin C can render it useless

 5. Can be used in lotions, creams, after-sun care items, shampoos, makeup

 6. Antioxidant effect is increased with the use of Vitamin E

-But…so… how can these companies create, package and ship Vitamin C serums that sit on the shelf for months and months at a time?
-Well, the manufacturers use a combination of preservation techniques, including the use of different forms of Vitamin C.
+But…so… how can these companies create, package and ship C serums that sit on the shelf for months and months at a time?
+Well, the manufacturers use a combination of preservation techniques, including the use of different forms of Vit.
+C.

-There are a number of forms of Vitamin C which may be less potent than l-ascorbic acid but last longer.
+A number of forms of Vit.
+C may be less potent than l-ascorbic acid but last longer.
 They include but aren’t limited to: